zpix1/yt-anti-translate/README.md

 ## Features

-- Restores original video titles on YouTube (Title Anti-Translation)
+- Restores original video titles on YouTube (can be toggled in settings "Untranslate titles")
 - Restores original video descriptions on YouTube (can be toggled in settings "Untranslate description")
-- Restores original video chapters
+- Restores original video chapters (can be toggled in settings "Untranslate video chapters")
 - Disables automatic audio (dubbing) translation (can be toggled in settings "Untranslate audio track")
+- Restores original video thumbnails on YouTube (can be toggled in settings "Untranslate video thumbnails")
 - Restores original channel branding header and about on YouTube (can be toggled in settings "Untranslate channel branding")
-- Restores original channels' names almost everywhere
+- Restores original channels' names everywhere else
 - Untranslates YouTube Shorts audio and titles
 - Works on m.youtube.com too (some mobile features are still unsupported and/or experimental)
+- Works on youtube-nocookie.com
+- Works on embeded YouTube videos
 - Works automatically without any configuration

+> [!WARNING]
+> For compatibility with [DeArrow](https://github.com/ajayyy/DeArrow) it is recommended do disable "Untranslate titles" and "Untranslate video thumbnails".
+> Using [DeArrow](https://github.com/ajayyy/DeArrow)'s options page, under "Behavior" menu section, you can enable "Default to Original Video Information"

 ### Enhanced Features Reliability Option